-Our pilot project, that we are currently fundraising for, is a 150,000ft2 community center in Sierra Leone, West Africa.
+Our pilot project, that we are currently fundraising for, is a 150,000ft2 community center in Kabala, Sierra Leone, West Africa.
 At our center we will provide former child soldiers access to food and water, art and sport therapy, counselling, skills training and education to create jobs, and provide resources to further the country and people.

 Facilities will include: